-The SBP are collaborative and consultative in nature based on the contributions of Members and Observers of the Principles, and of the wider community of stakeholders.
+The SBP are collaborative and consultative in nature, based on the contributions of Members and Observers of the Principles, and of the wider community of stakeholders.
 They are updated as required in order to reflect the development and growth of the global Social Bond market.
 The SBP, and the Principles generally, are coordinated by the Executive Committee with the support of the Secretariat.

 In addition to the SBP, the Principles offer approaches that reflect issuer level sustainability commitments, which can supplement or provide an alternative to a focus on use of proceeds.
 Such commitments can be expressed through Sustainability-Linked Bonds, as well as through dedicated issuer strategies and disclosures as recommended by the Climate Transition Finance Handbook when communicating Paris-aligned transition plans.
-An illustration of the products and related guidance covered by the Principles is depicted in Appendix II.
+An illustration of the products and related guidance covered by the Principles is depicted in Appendix 2.

-The 2021 Edition of the SBP
+The 2023 Edition of the SBP

-The 2021 edition of the SBP, consistent with the 2021 edition of the GBP, benefits from the feedback of the 2020 consultation of the Members and Observers of the Principles, the Advisory Council, as well as from the input of the working groups coordinated by the Executive Committee with the support of the Secretariat.
+The 2023 edition of the SBP benefits from the feedback of the 2023 consultation of the Members and Observers of the Principles as well as from the input of the working groups coordinated by the Executive Committee with the support of the Secretariat.